tanisha-m26/Supply-Chain-Management-Dashboard/README.md

-You can see the Sytreamlit Dashboard View at :

 # Supply Chain Management Dashboard

 A real-time **Supply Chain Analytics Dashboard** built using **MySQL** and **Tableau**, with a structured dataset for inventory, suppliers, orders, and logistics.